iTwin/iTwinUI/.changeset/twelve-webs-hope.md

 '@itwin/itwinui-react': minor
 ---

-`Tree` now horizontally scrolls instead of truncation of tree items when in horizontally overflowing `Tree`s.
+`Tree` now horizontally scrolls instead of truncation of `TreeNode`s when in horizontally overflowing `Tree`s.